brashrebel/display-post-meta/readme.txt

 * Choices for how you would like to the data to be displayed.

-* More detailed data pertaining to the current post
+* More detailed data pertaining to the current post.